 The Applicant or Sponsor's failure to correct the noncompliance;

-Any ongoing pattern of non-compliance;
+Any ongoing pattern of noncompliance;

-12.09: continued

 Any previous enforcement action(s); and

 The results of any past corrective action plans or orders.

 Modification, Suspension.
 Revocation or Refusal to Issue or Renew Certification.
-EOEA may deny, revoke, suspend, modify or refuse to issue or renew a Certification in any case in which it finds any of the following:
+EOAI may modify, suspend, revoke, deny or refuse to issue or renew a Certification, which may solely be applicable to the Certification to provide Basic Health Services as determined by EOAI, in any case in which it finds any of the following:

 There has been a failure or refusal to comply with any applicable law, regulation, corrective order, notice of sanction, or suspension agreement;